UCL-Wellcome-Trust-Air-Pollution/EPC_mapping_project_code/README.md

 4. Run the 'run.R' file in the 'Scripts' folder of the directory.
 You may need to change the 'path_data_epc_folders' variable to the path to the unzipped EPC data folders on your local device (see step 3).
 The full pipeline should now run.

 5. Once you have run the pipeline for the first time, you should see a file called 'data_epc_raw.parquet' in the 'Data/raw/epc_data' folder.
-Once you have verified this is the case, you can safely delete the original unzipped EPC data folder, since the file is very large (>40Gb).
 If you run the pipeline again, you will be prompted that the raw EPC data .parquet file already exists, and you have the option to skip the merging of raw data files.

 ## Downloading the main EPC data